thachck/tube.vim/README.md

 arguments: no
 ```

-Interrupt the current "running" command in the terminal window via the Ctrl-C command.
+Interrupt the current running command in the terminal window.
+Under the hood it calls
+the Ctrl-C command.

 ### TubeCd